 Criminal Defense Attorney Offering Free Consultations in New Jersey

 If you or a loved one was pulled over by the police after running your plates and is facing criminal charges, we can help.
 For years, we have been fighting aggressively and strategically to uphold and defend the rights of defendants.
-The New Jersey criminal defense lawyers at the Law Office of John J. Zarych know how important it is to protect your freedom, and we will fight tirelessly to place you on the path toward a favorable outcome.
+The Atlantic City criminal defense lawyers at the Law Office of John J. Zarych know how important it is to protect your freedom, and we will fight tirelessly to place you on the path toward a favorable outcome.
 To discuss your specific case in a free, confidential consultation, call our law offices today at (609) 445-3728.